CVE-2015-1947

 01 // Technical Summary

 IBM InfoSphere BigInsights versions 3.0, 3.0.0.1, 3.0.0.2, and 4.0 are vulnerable to a privilege escalation attack.
-This vulnerability allows local attackers to execute arbitrary code with elevated privileges by exploiting an untrusted search path when a DB2 database is used, potentially leading to a complete system compromise.
+Local users can exploit an untrusted search path vulnerability when a DB2 database is used, allowing them to execute arbitrary code with elevated privileges by injecting a malicious library.

 02 // Vulnerability Mechanism

-Step 2: Payload Placement: The attacker creates a malicious shared library (e.g., a .so file on Linux) containing their desired payload (e.g., a reverse shell, or code to add a user to the system with root privileges).
+Step 3: Craft Malicious Library: The attacker creates a malicious shared library (e.g., a .so file on Linux) that contains the attacker's payload.
+This payload could be anything from a reverse shell to a command that adds a new user with elevated privileges.

-Step 6: Payload Execution: The attacker's payload within the malicious library is executed with the privileges of the setuid/setgid program, resulting in privilege escalation.
+Step 6: Payload Execution: The attacker's payload within the malicious library is executed with the privileges of the setuid/setgid program.

 03 // Deep Technical Analysis